History of St. George Episcopal Church see bottom of page for footnotes.

 Our collaboration with some area churches resulted in a yearly Communities Care Day where our neighbors who were having many challenges in their lives could come and be served with good food, many health checks, information about community resources, activities for children with take home books and stuffed animals, free haircuts, and the “free” store where regular clothing, new undies and socks for all ages, warm winter coats and batteries for smoke detectors were provided.
 2017 was our fifth Communities care Day having served over 250+ folks each year.
 Lay participation in the worship life and ministries of the church is strong as we continue to grow spiritually and in numbers.
 We are truly blessed.

 Rev. Murphy retired at 72 per canon law and concluded her ministry with St. George’s the summer of 2018.
-For a brief interim, the Reverend Jim Low presided and provided pastoral care until the Reverend Lauren Kay was called as rector and started serving at St. George’s July of 2019.
+For a brief interim, the Reverend Jim Low presided and provided pastoral care until the Reverend Lauren Kay was called as rector and started serving at St. George’s in July of 2019.
 They left the church in March 2023 and Fr.
 Steve Fales served as interim rector until the end of July 2024.
 Rev. Tim Higgins was called as rector after a wide search and began serving in August 2024.
 A celebration of the new ministry was held in October 2024.

 History of Rectors and Priests at St. George’s Episcopal Church, Sanford, Maine